satejrashinkar/satejrashinkar/README.md

 ### Hello there

 <div>
-• Third year undergraduate student pursuing Electronics and Telecommunication Engineering from Savitribai Phule Pune University along with Honors in Artificial Intelligence & Machine Learning.
+• I am a third year undergraduate student pursuing Electronics and Telecommunication Engineering from Savitribai Phule Pune University along with Honors in Artificial Intelligence & Machine Learning.

 • Interests include learning new technical skills to excel in field of computer science to tackle real life